lovettbarron/blog/2021-03-09_digital-decay.md

 date: "2021-03-09"
 slug: "digital-decay"
 author: "Andrew Lovett-Barron"
-thumbnail: "/assets/bfd9952bc728a5aed8bc765aefeec47f3432f605-1180x1180.png"
+image: "/assets/bfd9952bc728a5aed8bc765aefeec47f3432f605-1180x1180.png"
 description: ""
 ---

 We have spent a decade building the consumer Internet of Things with an ethos of “fail fast”.
 Unfortunately, many of the things we built failed to embrace the withering effect that time has on business, technology, intention, and capital.
 Consumers have been left holding connected objects that no longer connect, and the question of why investments in the “future” of physical things have resulted in such ephemeral value.

 The Decay of Digital Things started as a series of personal essays and prototyping projects exploring this idea that turned into a class taught at the Stanford d.school in 2014.
 Inspired by my essays and the frustration about connected products with dead services, we asked the students to explore the different aspects of decay that are connected to networked objects.
 Physical metaphors like rust, patinas, overgrowth, and repair were all central to the students’ construction of a body of work and scenarios that pointed to digital decay.
 Their work explored everything from the calcified information around our social networking identities, to the fragility inherent in creating a connected object; becoming a vanguard to uncritical enthusiasm for more, which has become a hallmark of Silicon Valley-inspired creation.